 - Keep a current email address on file.
 Email is our primary method of communication.

-B. Student Expectations Policy
+B. Behavior Expectations

-- No public displays of affection.
+- No excessive public displays of affection between students.

 C. Dress Code